anvi/vagrant-model/README.md

 =============

 * fork this project
+* copy app/conf.php.tmpl to app/conf.php
-* edit the app/conf.php.tmpl to set your database connection
+* edit the app/conf.php to set your database connection
 * go to the vagrant directory
 * enter 'vagrant up'
 * open you web browser and go to http://10.0.0.2